apollographql/apollo-kotlin/design-docs/Builders.md

 - `withCustomScalarAdapter`
 - `withInterceptor`
-- `withFlowDecorator`
 - `withExecutionContext`

-Minor detail: `customScalarAdapters`, `interceptors`, `executionContext` and `flowDecorators` can both be passed to the constructor and using the With-ers.
+Minor detail: `customScalarAdapters`, `interceptors` and `executionContext` can both be passed to the constructor and using the With-ers.
 I propose we don't keep this duality with the Builder: having one way to do things is easier to grasp.

 ### Extensions